kkufieta/CarND-Advanced-Lane-Lines/writeup_template.md

-## Advanced Lane Finding
+# Advanced Lane Finding Project
 #### Finding lane lines using computer vision

 The goal of this project was to write a software pipeline to identify the lane boundaries in a video.
 In this writeup I'll explain how I did that.

-**Advanced Lane Finding Project**
----

-The goals / steps of this project are the following:
+I followed these steps to build my pipeline:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.